Scenic Train Rides in Kentucky

 The Paducah Railroad Museum displays equipment and memorabilia from various railroads, including the three roads that served Paducah, the Louisville & Nashville Railroad, the Chicago, Burlington & Quincy as well as the Illinois Central.
 The Puducah Railroad Museum also includes a model railroad layout.
 Open weekends.

 The Big South Fork Scenic Railway train travels over the former Kentucky & Tennessee Railway making a 16 mile round trip into the Daniel Boone National Forest and Big South Fork National River & Recreation Area.
 This trip is full of spectacular scenic vistas, lush vegetation and mountain streams as it descends 600 feet into the gorge before stopping for a short layover at a 1937 Blue Heron Coal Mining Camp, a NPS outdoor interpretive site.
 Your ticket also includes admission to the McCreary County Museum in Stearns.

 Train rides run from April through October.
 Round trip times vary between 3 to 3 1/2 hours in length.
 All trains depart on Eastern Time and run rain or shine.
 Railway also offers diesel locomotive cab rides, caboose rides, as well as a Rivers and Rails package that includes a 12 mile train ride and a 5 mile canoe ride.
 October themed train rides include a Trick or Treat Train for Tots and a Haunted Halloween Train.
 Directions

 The Bluegrass Scenic Railroad & Museum operates a 6-mile round trip excursion through the heart of the Kentucky Bluegrass region.
 Railroad features several diesel locomotives and 1920's and '30's vintage coaches.
 Railroad museum includes indoor and outdoor displays.
 Special event trains include major holiday themes as well as a Mystery Train, a Halloween Train and a Santa Train.
-The near by Nostalgia Station Toy Train Museum is located in a 1911 L&N depot and contains an extensive collection of 20th century toy trains.
+The near by the Nostalgia Station Toy Train Museum is located in a 1911 L&N depot and contains an extensive collection of 20th century toy trains.
 Trains run rain or shine.Directions